 Initially known as the city of seven hills on which it was built, Amman has expanded to include 19 hills, with names of areas attributed to the various hills (jabal) or valleys (wadi).
 Geographically, East Amman is where you’ll find all the historic sites and the heart of the arts and culture scene; West Amman is the modern version of the city with upscale neighbourhoods and the economic centre of the city.

 This city, while still making its way onto the global landscape of tourist destinations, is one of the most visited in the Arab region.
 The fact that it hasn’t drowned in world tourists, yet, also makes it one of the world’s coolest destination secrets.

 - Citadel and the Hercules Temple

 March to September

 While you should definitely refer back to the visa rules for Jordan, most countries can get a visa at the airport, including Canadians.
 The major international currency used local is the US dollar, but many exchange places will accept Canadian dollars and Euros.
-The exchange rate is pretty standard, with minor differences between exchange places in the airport and within the city.

 What’s cool about Amman?

 Where the influx of refugees almost always burdened neighbouring states, in Jordan, the affect has been a natural progression towards the fusion of authenticity, experimentation and innovation.
 Though the Jordanian model is far from perfect, it’s long history as being home to the largest population of forcibly evicted Palestinians, has allowed it absorb new cultures as positive impact on its social fabric.
 The result is a burgeoning arts and culture scene that encompasses everything from music bars and global music festivals to graffiti festivals and artist-inspired design shops.
 Additionally, the Amman culinary scene, while traditionally quite exquisite, has definitely become something close to unforgettable with new fusions featuring interactions from other cultures.